Skip to content

 Requirements

-KDE Linux supports almost all PC desktops and laptops that:
+KDE Linux supports almost all PC desktops and laptops with:

-• Use UEFI as their firmware system (which includes most sold in the last 15 years)
+• UEFI firmware (this includes most sold in the last 15 years)

 Ultimately the best way to determine compatibility is to create a live USB drive of KDE Linux and preview it on your own computer, with no risk to what’s already on it.
 Let’s do that now!